 OPPA is a joint stock company and was established on 19 March 2007.
+Since 7 March 2018, former Nova Technology JSC changed its name and was officially registered as JSC OPPA.
 OPPA provides a variety of services to companies, commercial establishments and consumers.
 Such services include maintenance of pay boxes, pay lines, connection of windows based and java terminals and other related services.
+OPPA's registered address is 15 Al. Kazbegi Ave., 0160 Tbilisi, Georgia.
 OPPA is parent company of the following entity: